Biodiversity

 Landscape approach

-Our quarries and sites are an integral part of wider landscapes, which play an essential role in providing ecosystem services to people, including indigenous communities and vulnerable groups, as well as being the habitat of wildlife and flora.
-The landscapes cover important habitat types, from forests to grassland, from deserts to wetland habitats.
+Our quarries and sites are an integral part of wider landscapes.
+They play an essential role in providing ecosystem services to people, including indigenous communities and vulnerable groups, as well as being the habitat of wildlife and flora.
+The landscapes cover important habitat types, from forests to grasslands and from deserts to wetlands.

-We aim to become a leading voice in landscape protection beyond our own sites, participating in or leading multi-stakeholder collaboration with all relevant stakeholders - from industrial sites to our suppliers (which usually are located in the same landscape) to agricultural producers and local communities.
+We aim to become a leading voice in landscape protection beyond our own sites, participating in or leading multi-stakeholder collaboration.
+We work with all relevant stakeholders — from industrial sites to our suppliers (which usually are located in the same landscape) to agricultural producers and local communities.

-Creating and executing on a common vision for biodiversity protection across our landscapes will include important local elements such as wildlife corridors, protection from natural hazards such as fire or floods, and it will be complemented by our approach to water stewardship and commitment to human rights and positive social impact.
+Creating and executing on a common vision for biodiversity protection across our landscapes will include important local elements such as wildlife corridors and protection from natural hazards like fire or floods.
+It will be complemented by our approach to water stewardship and commitment to human rights and positive social impact.
 This will enable a holistic and inclusive view, resulting in a more sustainable landscape for all.

 Promoting good practices throughout the value chain